jenkins-x/jx-docs/content/en/blog/news/2021-gitops-pipelines.md

 Rather than copy pasting [task and step YAML](https://tekton.dev/docs/pipelines/tasks/#configuring-a-task) between repositories we can refer to a `Task` or a `Step` in a Task as follows:

-* refer to all the steps in a task by using
+* refer to all the steps in a shared task by using

 ```yaml
 taskSpec: